Georgia Second Offense DUI Lawyer

 Defending Clients Against Their 2nd DUI in GA

+A DUI second offense conviction can have catastrophic effects on your personal and work life.
 If you have been charged with driving under the influence (DUI) in Georgia and you have already been convicted of DUI at least once in the past five years, you are facing particularly harsh criminal penalties and driver’s license consequences if you are convicted again.
+Rather than try to resolve this issue alone, you need an experienced and aggressive DUI defense lawyer at your side.

 Helping Clients Fight Harsh Second DUI Consequences